 Dona Jô is a single mother and organic farmer.
 She lost almost everything in the recent fires, except her house, but she remains dedicated to replanting her land with vegetables, trees and other crops.
 Since the GMO crops are booming in the country, Dona Jô created an organic seed bank in her home.
 Her kitchen is lined with labelled plastic bottles, all of them filled with varieties of beans, chickpeas, rice and vegetable seeds.

 Nowadays, she is a fundamental figure in the local organic farming movement.
-She is one of the organisers of the local organic fair and tries to convince other farmers to change to a more sustainable way of production.
+She is one of the organizers of the local organic fair and tries to convince other farmers to change to a more sustainable way of production.

 Scroll down to see more photos from Amazonas and Acre.